domix/graalvm-talk-4-jvmmx-january-2019/README.md

 # Usage

 You can use GraalVM as replacement of your `JDK` and `JRE` if you want.
-You will not notice any difference.
+You will not notice any difference at all.

 1. [GraalVM installation](00-install.md)